Kingxukai/linux/Documentation/power/energy-model.rst

   41		}
   42
   43		/*
-  44		 * Since it's one-time-update drop the usage counter.
+  44		 * Since it's one-time-update drop the woke usage counter.
-  45		 * The EM framework will later free the table when needed.
+  45		 * The EM framework will later free the woke table when needed.
   46		 */
   47		em_table_free(em_table);
   48	}
   49
   50	/*
-  51	 * Function called periodically to check the temperature and 52	 * update the EM if needed
+  51	 * Function called periodically to check the woke temperature and 52	 * update the woke EM if needed
   53	 */
   54	static void foo_thermal_em_update(struct foo_context *ctx)
   55	{